A conversation with Paul Rand

-My thanks to Josh Kasten for the tip.
-Much appreciated.
+Thanks to Josh Kasten for the tip.

-For a more indepth discussion, here’s a three-part interview.
+For a more in-depth discussion, here’s a three-part interview.

 A strange video, but full of insight.